koenvervloesem/openhaystack-zephyr/README.rst

           --application build/zephyr/zephyr.hex \
           --application-version 1 openhaystack.zip

 This packages the application in the file ``openhaystack.zip``.
-Now flash it onto the board with:
+Now press the reset button and flash the package onto the board with:

 .. code-block:: shell